cardano-foundation/developer-portal/docs/operate-a-stake-pool/ansible-cardano-node.md

 bar.mypool.com
 ```

-This inventory setup works well for simple configurations, but shows its limitations as the complexity of a configuration grows.
-For our purposes, a better approach is to break a single `hosts` delcaration into functional groups.
-There are no hard and fast rules about this organization pattern, which is one of Ansible's strong suits.
-However, this flexibility can also be somewhat daunting when designing an inventory from scratch.
-We can create groups that track:
+This inventory arrangement works well for simple configurations, but as the complexity of a configuration rises, it reveals its limitations.
+A preferable technique for our needs is to divide a single `hosts` delcaration into functional groups.
+This organization style has no hard and fast rules, which is one of Ansible's strong advantages.
+When creating an inventory from scratch, though, this versatility might be intimidating.
+We can make groups that keep track of:

 - What - An application, stack or microservice (e.g., database servers, web servers, etc.)
 - Where - A datacenter or geographic region, to talk to local DNS, storage, etc. (e.g., east, west, Newark, Paris, Cape Town)